bnn16/fhict-pizzeria/README.md

 # fhict-pizzeria
-This is the repo for the Group project of FHICT
+This is the repo for the first group project of FHICT